Gajanan Mehendale: Career and scholarship

 A polyglot, Mehendale mastered Persian, Modi, English, French and German, which he used extensively in his historical work.
 He was regarded as a leading authority on Maratha history, especially on the life and military campaigns of the 17th-century Maratha ruler Shivaji Maharaj and the lives of the Peshwas.
-His most acclaimed contribution was Shri Raja Shivchhatrapati, a two-volume biography of Shivaji Maharaj published in Marathi and English, described by scholars as a uniquely detailed and evidence-based account.
-He also wrote Shivaji: Life and Times, Shivacharitra, Marathyanche Armar (The Maratha Navy), Tipu As He Really Was, Islamchi Olakh: Bharatatil Islami Rajvatinche Dharmik Dhoran and Adilshahi Farmane.
+His most acclaimed contribution was Shri Raja Shivchhatrapati (Two Volumes) and Shivaji: His Life and Times, biography of Shivaji Maharaj published in Marathi and English.
+It is described by scholars as a uniquely detailed and evidence-based account.
+He also wrote Shivachatrapatinche Armar(The navy of Shivaji), Tipu As He Really Was, Islamchi Olakh: Bharatatil Islami Rajvatinche Dharmik Dhoran and Adilshahi Farmane (The Farmans of Adilshah).
 His writings have been widely referenced in academic circles in India and other countries.

 In December 2003, Mehendale destroyed approximately 400 unpublished pages of his planned two-volume biography Shri Raja Shivchhatrapati.
 The act was a protest against members of the Shiv Sena, who had publicly smeared the face of Sanskrit scholar Shrikant Bahulkar with black ink following controversy around James Laine's book Shivaji: Hindu King in Islamic India.
 Mehendale had previously signed a letter that called for the complete withdrawal of Shivaji: Hindu King in Islamic India.

 At the time of his death, he was researching Islam and the Mughal emperor Aurangzeb, and was completing a 5,000 page manuscript on the Second World War, which was nearly ready for publication by the time of Mehendale's death.